Thursday, March 20, 2025

 Following command will run Microsoft PowerShell

-sudo docker run -it -v /home/dpasek/scripts:/root/scripts mcr.microsoft.com/powershell
+docker run -it -v /home/dpasek/scripts:/root/scripts mcr.microsoft.com/powershell

 Inside Microsoft PowerShell container, you must install PowerCLI manualy